-Sensor Savvy with the Science Journal App
+Sensor Savvy with a Mobile Phone App

 The second installment in our "how-to" series for using Google's Science Journal app for science class focuses on using sensors to monitor and record data.